jeremytammik/tbc/a/2012_dll_paradise.md

 </table>
 </center>

 The 68-fold difference in speed when finding the minimum value, and the complete absence of memory allocation, is impressive.

 How then to write a program in the latest .NET version that will interact with an incompatible .NET framework?
 Create two applications, Server and Client, without adding dependencies between each other and configure the interaction between them using a configured protocol.

-Below are some of the possible ways of interaction between two applications:
+Here are some possible ways of interaction between two applications:

-1. Using WCF (Windows Communication Foundation)
+-  Using WCF (Windows Communication Foundation)
-2. Using sockets (TCP or UDP)
+-  Using sockets (TCP or UDP)
-3. Using Named Pipes
+-  Using Named Pipes
-4. Using operating system signals (e.g., Windows signals):
+-  Using operating system signals (e.g., Windows signals):

 An example of the latter from Autodesk's code, the interaction of the Project Browser plugin with the Revit backend via messages.